osalvador/ReplicaDB/implementation_plan.md

 - Documentation, shell syntax, POM XML, Compose YAML, and CI YAML checks: passed. `actionlint` retains pre-existing warnings in the release workflow unrelated to these changes.
 - Root CLI `NoSpringBootOnClasspathTest`: 2 tests passed.
 Full cross-database CLI suite: attempted, but blocked by DB2 amd64 emulation/container readiness on the local ARM64 environment.
 - Remote CI follow-up: the first run exposed the undeclared `rg` dependency; the portable replacements are staged for the next `Only CI/CT` run, with the affected image and load checks already passing locally.
+- Remote CI follow-up: the second run exposed a `grep -q`/`pipefail` SIGPIPE in the load harness; here-string matching now passes the same four-run scenario locally.